Laziness: Will a Sedentary Lifestyle Be the Death of Us All?

 Easy Solutions

 Laziness can be stopped by just getting active.
-It’s recommended to workout at least three times a week for at least 30 minutes.
+It’s recommended to work out at least three times a week for at least 30 minutes.
 Walk around your neighborhood every morning before work.
 Try getting active with community sports teams to get your weekly workout in.
 Whatever you like to do, go and do it.
 Tracking your health activity has even become easier with wearable gadgets.
-If you avoid the fast food as often as you eat it and at least get active during the week, you can lower these risk tremendously!
+If you avoid fast food as often as you eat it and at least get active during the week, you can lower these risks tremendously!

-We hope these tips help you understand the risk of laziness and makes you want to get outside and active before it becomes a problem.
+We hope these tips help you understand the risk of laziness and make you want to get outside and active before it becomes a problem.